sethbern/CSJava/published/csjava/_sources/Unit5-Writing-Methods/topic-5-1-writing-methods.rst.txt

 |CodingEx| **Coding Exercise**

-.. activecode:: OldManSong1_methods
+.. activecode:: fourleafcloversong
   :language: java
   :autograde: unittest
   :practice: T

   Run the following code to see the song print out.
-  Notice the third line of code in the main method is a call to the new method chorus().
+  Notice the first line of code in the main method is a call to the new method chorus().
   Can you replace the last two lines in the second verse in the main method with another call to the chorus() method?